Journey of Life / Blog / Patagonia Travel Guide / General Carrera Lake Chile

 Binational Heritage: While the western side (Chilean) is mountainous and lush, the eastern side (Argentine) opens into the vast Patagonian steppe.

-Where to stay: Villages of General Carrera Lake Chile
+Where to stay: Best Towns around Lake General Carrera

 Puerto Rio Tranquilo